-Article 11 - Definition of licence applicant and threeyear rule
+Article 11 - Definition of licence applicant and three/two-year rule

-- 1. A licence applicant may only be a football club, which is a legal entity fully and solely responsible for a football team participating in national and international club competitions which is a registered member of the GFF or its Member Regional Football Federation (RFF) or Affiliated League or other member association of GFF (hereinafter: registered member). - 2.
-By the start of the licence season, the membership must have lasted for at least three consecutive seasons.
-Furthermore, the licence applicant must have participated in the official competitions for at least three consecutive seasons (hereinafter: three-year rule). - 3.
-Any change to the legal form, legal group structure (including a merger with another entity or transfer of football activities to another entity) or identity (including headquarters, name or colours) of a licence applicant/licensee must be notified to the licensor and UEFA before the start of the licensing process. - 4.
-Any change to the legal form, legal group structure (including, a merger with another entity or transfer of football activities to another entity) or identity (including, headquarters, name or colours) of a licence applicant/licensee that took place within the three seasons preceding the start of the licence season to the detriment of the integrity of a competition; or to facilitate the licence applicant's qualification for a competition on sporting merit; or to facilitate the licence applicant receipt of a licence is deemed as an interruption of membership 1.
+- A licence applicant may only be a football club, i.e. a legal entity responsible for a men's / women's football first team participating in national and UEFA club competitions which is a registered member of the GFF or its Member Regional Football Federation (RFF) or Affiliated League or other member association of GFF (hereinafter: registered member). - 2.
+By the start of the licence season, the membership must have lasted for at least three consecutive seasons for men's clubs and at least two consecutive seasons for women's clubs/teams.
+Furthermore, for UEFA men's licence purposes, the licence applicant's men's first team must have participated in the official national competitions for men's football first teams at least three consecutive seasons (hereinafter: three-year rule) as well as for UEFA women's licence purposes the licence applicant's women's first team must have participated in the official national competitions for women's football first teams at least two consecutive seasons (hereinafter: two-year rule). - 3.
+Any change to the legal form, legal group structure (including a merger with another entity or transfer of football activities to another entity) or identity (including headquarters, name, crest or colours) of a licence applicant/licensee must be notified to the licensor and UEFA before the start of the licensing process. - 4.
+Any change to the legal form, legal group structure (including, a merger with another entity or transfer of football activities to another entity) or identity (including, headquarters, name, crest or colours) of a licence applicant/licensee that took place within the three [men's] / two [women's] seasons preceding the start of the licence season to the detriment of the integrity of a competition, to the detriment of the club's history and legacy, to facilitate the licence applicant's qualification for a competition on sporting merit; or to facilitate the licence applicant's receipt of a licence is deemed an interruption of membership.

-1 In respect of the UEFA Licence, an exception to this 'three-year-rule' may be granted by UEFA CFCB.
-For more details on the principle and process in respect of the exception policy, refer to Annex I of the UEFA Club Licensing and Financial Sustainability Regulations (www.uefa.com).
+5. An exception to this 'three/two year rule' may be granted by UEFA CFCB.
+For more details on the principle and process in respect of the exception policy, for men's clubs refer to Annex A of the UEFA Club Licensing and Financial Sustainability Regulations and for women's clubs/teams refer to Annex A of the UEFA Club Licensing Regulations for UEFA Women's Club Competitions (www.uefa.com).